szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the spell behave a little closer to what is supposed to be and makes the issue of being able to go invisible in between True Sight pulses and attack much less likely to succeed.
 It's not instant dispelling, but it's close enough that it likely does not matter.

+### Make Power Word, Kill more generally effective for a level 9 spell (585) (BG2EE EET)

+As with Symbol, Death, it's difficult to know an enemy's exact health, this spell is wasted on targets with more than 60 HP.
+Only computer-controlled enemies know it.
+Thus, for the benefif of the player user:

+- If the target has 60 HP or less, *or 10 Hit Dice or less*, they die instantly without any save allowed.
+- If the target has *more* than 60 HP, and is level 11 or 12, they die if they fail a Save vs. Spell.
+Otherwise, they take 4d6 magic damage.
+- If the target has *more* than 60 HP, and is above level 12, they die if they fail a Save vs. Spell at +4.
+Otherwise, they take 4d6 magic damage.

+Some optional config options:

+- Make the spell chunk when it kills (similar to Cutscene Irenicus' version) (ON by default)
+- Make the spell an Enchantment spell, as in 3rd and 5th edition (OFF by default)
+- Make the spell a Divination spell (ON by default)

 </details>

 ---